wangxiaoyunanne/docs/source/hive_scaling.html.md

 | Greedy   | Straight forward: dW/p <br> Pre-visit: W/p | W/p x 24 bytes | d : 24 <br> 1 : 24 | Poor <br> very poor | |
 | Stochastic Greedy | Straight forward: dW/p <br> Pre-visit: log(d)W/p | W/p x 24 bytes | d : 24 <br> log(d) : 24 | Poor <br> very poor | |

-If the selection of neighbor is weighted random, instead of uniformly random, it will increase the computation workload to Wd /p, where d is the average degree of vertices in the graph.
-As a result, the computation to communication ratio will increase to d : 24; for most graphs, it's still not high enough to have good scalability.
+If the selection of a neighbor is weighted-random, instead of uniformly-random, it will increase the computation workload to Wd /p, where d is the average degree of vertices in the graph.
+As a result, the computation-to-communication ratio will increase to d:24; for most graphs, this is still not high enough to have good scalability.

-## Geo Location
+### Geolocation

-In each iteration, Geo updates a vertex's location based on its neighbors.
-For multiple GPUs, neighboring vertices's location information need to be available, either by direct access, UVM, or explicit data movement.
+In each iteration, Geolocation updates a vertex's location based on its neighbors.
+For multiple GPUs, neighboring vertices's location information needs to be available, either by direct access, UVM, or explicit data movement.
 The following shows how explicit data movement can be implemented.

 ```
 Do
     Local geo location updates on local vertices;